timyiu478/ben-or-consensus/README.md

 ### Assumptions

 1. Node Failure Mode: crash-stop start from round 0
-1. Message sent will eventually be received; No message lost
+1. Message sent will eventually be received in arbitrary order; No message lost

-### Convention
+### REST API

 - Nodes listen to request on the port defined by `BASE_NODE_PORT` + nodeId, which for the basic configuration, means that node #0 will have the port 3000, #1 the port 3001, etc,
 - Nodes always start with an initial state that is provided as a parameter of the `node` function,